My name is Eric Williamson, head coach at Unlocked Fitness and Nutrition

-I'm a Registered Dietitian, Certified Strength and Conditioning Specialist, ISAK Level 1 Kinanthropometrist, Exercise Science Graduate Student and regular guy devoted to integrating fitness into any unique lifestyle.
+I'm a registered dietitian, certified strength and conditioning specialist, ISAK level 1 kinanthropometrist, exercise science graduate student, and regular guy devoted to integrating fitness into any lifestyle.

-As a young ripe teenager I enjoyed the simple life of sitting on the couch, playing video games and eating whatever I wanted whenever I wanted (particularly potato chips).
+As a young ripe teenager, I enjoyed the simple life of sitting on the couch, playing video games and eating whatever I wanted whenever I wanted (particularly potato chips).
 As the days went on I knew I was becoming less active, no longer participating in the sports I did as a child and just allowing the days to pass thinking “maybe I’ll get in some exercise tomorrow.”

 I wanted to start attracting the opposite sex (somehow I knew playing video games and eating chips all of the time wasn’t going to do that very effectively for me)

 After these 2 big realizations hit me hard, I decided to get into shape.
 I joined a commercial gym and also took up boxing.
 I was working out consistently and taking my vitamin supplements like Arnold said to do… and then doing more of that… and then doing more… but it didn't quite seem to be working for me.
 No matter how often I was training, I wasn’t getting any leaner and I certainly wasn’t putting on any more muscle.
-My gains in strength and endurance seemed miniscule compared to the massive amount of time and effort I was putting into it.
+My gains in strength and endurance seemed minuscule compared to the massive amount of time and effort I was putting into it.